Thank you for your response

 Grow your wealth by investing in the Max Tax Saver Pack

 Once you file an income tax return the Income Tax Department processes the return and sends an intimation.
 The intimation contains details of the return submitted by you and the numbers that the department has.

 If there is a mismatch i.e. a demand or higher refund than what you had claimed in the return you can do the following –

 A rectification request under section 154(1) is allowed by the Income Tax Department for correcting mistakes when there is an apparent mistake in your Income Tax Return.

-Post processing, the rectification order under Section 154 will be issued.
+After processing the Rectification Request, the rectification order under Section 154 will be issued.